eConfirmations are automated text messages about upcoming appointments that also allow the patient to confirm their appointment.

 eConfirmations can be activated or deactivated as needed.

 - To enable eConfirmations, click Activate eConfirmations.
-The eConfirmation row will display in green with a status of Active.
+The eConfirmation row displays in green with a status of Active.

 - To disable eConfirmations, click Deactivate eConfirmations.
-The eConfirmations row will display in red with a status of Inactive.
+The eConfirmations row displays in red with a status of Inactive.